Architecture Overview

 Deduplication

 Memories are deduplicated using a SHA256 key derived from agent_id + event_type + content[:200].
 Before writing, Memtrace checks Arc for an existing memory with the same key within a configurable time window (default: 24h).
-This prevents agents from logging duplicate actions.
+The dedup query also filters by org_id, so two orgs cannot collide.

 enabled = true